kz6fittycent/digger-dug/README.md

 # Digger Dug

-A python script for checking hosts
+A python script for checking hosts-- a work in progress.

 ## What it does